-D1.1 proposed the following service scenarios (see tables below) associated to service bit rates and depending on two different DVB-T/H multiplexers.
-In the two tables below, we are only considering one base station in operation in each cell.
-Therefore, one cell has one DVB-T/H base station and the other cell has one WiMAX base station.
+In D1.1, the following service scenarios associated to service bit rates and depending on two different DVB-T/H multiplexers.
+In the tables below, we are only considering one base station in operation in each cell.
+One cell has a DVB-T/H base station and the other cell has a WiMAX base station.